Hyde Park Golf Club

 The Hyde Park Golf Club plays out of the Hyde Park Golf Course in Niagara Falls, NY.
-The Club was formed in 1938 to promote the game of golf and foster friendship and camaraderie.
+The Club was formed in 1938.
 The Golf Course was the original site of the 1901 Niagara Falls Country Club.

 History of Hyde Park Golf Course

 The course on Sugar Street was founded as the Niagara Falls Country Club in 1901 by Niagara Falls businessman Frank A. Dudley, who served as president for four terms.